PoprostuRonin/spritor/README.md

 Compiling
 ------------
-You can use Apache ANT (just use get into directory and execute 'ant') or inbuilt compilier in Intellj, Eclipse anything that can compile JavaFX.
+Compile using Gradle.
+You don't have to install anything.

+Just open directory and type

+`gradlew build`

 Contributing
 ------------